Matzefritz/HiWonder_MentorPi/README.md

 ```

 ## Test the LIDAR
-To test the LIDAR, you first need to launch the `controller` node again:
+To test the LIDAR, you need the `controller` node again:
 ```bash
 ros2 launch controller controller.launch.py
 ```
-After this, you can launch the `ldlidar_node` present in the `ldrobot-lidar-ros2` folder:
+Now you can launch the `ldlidar_node` present in the `ldrobot-lidar-ros2` folder:
 ```bash
 ros2 launch ldlidar_node ldlidar.launch.py
 ```